d12frosted/elpa-mirror/gnu/denote-readme.txt

         `denote-link-return-backlinks'.

   Function `denote-link-return-backlinks'
-        Return list of links in current or optional `FILE'.
+        Return list of backlinks in current or optional `FILE'.
 Also see `denote-link-return-links'.

 [The file-naming scheme] See section 5

 [Standard note creation] See section 3.1

-[Maintain separate directories for notes] See section 3.4
+[Maintain separate directories for notes] See section 3.5

 [Sluggified title and keywords] See section 5.1

+[Contol the letter casing of file names] See section 5.2

 [The denote-date-prompt-use-org-read-date option] See section 3.1.4

+[Points of entry] See section 3

 [Change the front matter format] See section 6.1

-16 Troubleshoot Denote in a pristine environment ════════════════════════════════════════════════
+17 Troubleshoot Denote in a pristine environment ════════════════════════════════════════════════

   Sometimes we get reports on bugs that may not be actually caused by